Home Appraisals: A Primer

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to associating a value with features of homes in Lufkin and Angelina, Jordan Services can't be beat.
 The sales comparison approach to value is usually given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third way of valuing real estate.
 In this scenario, the amount of revenue the property produces is factored in with income produced by similar properties to derive the current value.

 Coming Up With The Final Value

-Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Jordan Services will guarantee you discover the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
+At the end of the day, an appraiser from Jordan Services will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.